★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

-Ulta Beauty is a U.S.-focused specialty beauty retailer operating an omnichannel model (1,445 stores plus 600+ Ulta Beauty at Target shop-in-shops).
-The core moat is demand-driven: a large loyalty program (44.6M active members; >95% of sales from members) and a one-stop assortment spanning prestige, mass, and salon categories, reinforced by some exclusive product rights.
-Physical network density supports discovery/sampling and embedded services, while vendor relationships and scale can improve access to new launches (but are not contractually secured).
+Ulta Beauty is a specialty beauty retailer operating an omnichannel model with 1,608 stores at Q1 fiscal 2026, including 1,521 Ulta Beauty stores and 87 Space NK stores.
+The core moat is demand-driven: a large loyalty program (more than 46M members; about 95% of sales from members) and a one-stop assortment spanning prestige, mass, and salon categories, reinforced by some exclusive product rights.
+Physical network density supports discovery/sampling and embedded services, but the Target shop-in-shop partnership is scheduled to conclude in August 2026.
+Vendor relationships and scale can improve access to new launches (but are not contractually secured).
 Ulta also monetizes its audience and data via UB Media retail media plus credit card and deferred-revenue programs, though these face strong competition from larger retail media ecosystems.
 Key pressures are vendor concentration, potential loss of exclusives, and channel competition from Sephora, mass retailers, and online marketplaces.

 Primary segment